Renan Oliveira (footballer, born 1997)

-Renan Abner do Carmo de Oliveira, known as Renan Oliveira (born 8 May 1997) is a Brazilian footballer who plays as a forward for Bosnian Premier League club Sarajevo.
+Renan Abner do Carmo de Oliveira, known as Renan Oliveira (born 8 May 1997) is a Brazilian professional footballer who plays as a forward for Bosnian Premier League club Sarajevo.

-Club career
+Career

 Oliveira made his Ukrainian Premier League debut for Lviv on 30 July 2019 in a game against Desna Chernihiv.
 On 12 January 2023, he signed a two-year contract with Bosnian Premier League club Sarajevo.